Baitinq/pry-lang/README.md

-# Programming Language
+# Pry Programming Language

-Simple statically typed and compiled programming language implemented in Zig, with support for variables, control flow, functions, and code generation using LLVM.
+Pry is a simple, elegant, statically typed and compiled programming language implemented in Zig, with support for variables, control flow, functions, and code generation using LLVM.

 ## Building and Running

 1. Ensure you have Zig and LLVM installed on your system.
 2. Run the compiler on an example file:
    ```
-   zig build run -- examples/8.src compile
+   zig build run -- examples/8.pry
    ```
 3. Link the generated object file to create an executable:
    ```